-Irish Beef Stew Over Mashed Potatoes
+Guinness Irish Beef Stew Over Creamy Mashed Potatoes

-I served this recipe years ago at a dinner gathering for a new friend and her husband and the only sounds at the dinner table were Mmm’s and Awww’s.
-It was also the first time I had ever used beer in a recipe and I was so impressed by the added depth it gave the stew.
+I first served this Guinness Irish beef stew recipe at a dinner gathering for a new friend and her husband - and the only sounds around the table were "Mmm's" and "Aww's."
+That's when I knew this recipe was a keeper.

 What Is Irish Beef Stew?